nicklotz/nlnetvirt/public/demos-labs/lab-03-ip-networking.md

 4. How many smaller subnets can we divide 10.0.0.0/8 into if we divide into subnets we a new mask length of 24 bits?
 How many hosts can each subnet hold?
 (Hint: `./ipdemo.py subnets 10.0.0.0/8 24`.

-## D. Generate an IPv6 addresses within a subnet
+## D. Generate an IPv6 address within a subnet

 1. Generate an IPv6 address from the 123:abcd:456::/64 network.